Graeber Explained: A Series

 No, true currencies did not arise “naturally”.
 Instead, they were created by governments.
 Governments distributed the currency to their employees (in the beginning primarily armies) and demanded it back in the form taxes on common people.
 Thus, the only way for common people to pay taxes with the correct currency was to exchange goods for a soldier’s currency when they came marching through their village, eventually leading to the widespread use of this currency.
 Note how currency and militarism is tightly linked there.

 This shifts our understanding of a lot of concepts and theories — primarily, economics is not physics.
-Newton’s first law, Force = Mass * Acceleration, is universal, and it is hard to find edge-cases where non-Newtonian physics applies.
-But economic “laws” are built on a myth, a lie.
+Newton’s first law, Force = Mass * Acceleration, is a discovery of a natural truth about the way the universe works.
+It is true in every scenario; it’s only that there are more or less complete formulations of it (with the inclusion of frictional or drag forces, with the addition of Einstein’s relativity theory, etc.).
+But economic “laws” are not truths about the universe.
 There is nothing anywhere close to Newton’s laws for economics.
 Economics does not have universal laws; instead, human exchange is as varied and complicated as human beings themselves.
 We can try to quantify human behaviors in models that we make up, resting on ideas like “every individual acts in their own interests”, but it must be conceded that this is a false, incomplete assumption.
 And not false in a small way — false in a major way.

 Why have we been adhering to fake rules for the last 4–6 centuries?
 Think about the implication of that.
 Virtually any time anyone has claimed the rationale of “how this will affect the economy”, that’s been more or less false.
 There are no universal laws of economics.
 Any time we want to do something — provide universal health care, provide a basic income, eliminate homelessness — and someone has stated that it cannot work “because of the economy”, this is a lie.